 Another year, another November.
-While elections (ugh), Thanksgiving (nom-nom-noms), and mustaches (hell to the yaaas) are the associations that likely come to mind first, it’s also Adopt-a-Senior-Pet Month!
+While elections (ugh), Thanksgiving (nom-nom-noms), and Movember mustaches (heck to the yaaas) are the associations that likely come to mind first, it's also Adopt-a-Senior-Pet Month!

 Created to boost the adoption rate for elderly animals, which lags stubbornly behind that of kittens and puppies, this public service campaign helps shelters and humane societies across the country find new homes for their oldest— and most at-risk— cats and dogs.

 In honor, then, of this pawesome holiday, we've rounded up 13 awww-inspiring senior adoptions that will suplex you squarely in the feels.

 Not all seniors come from shelters; that's the lesson from this hilarious Instagram of Gomez Addams, aka Goméi, a feral cat that is now "living large" in the suburbs of Kingston, Ontario (Canada).
 According to his loving owners, he's lavished with attention and treats "just a little bit."

 Bonded buds Mojo, then 11, and Max, 16, arrived at a Maryland shelter together but were caged separately.